MakeSchool-Tutorials/web-7-react-redux-tetris-app/P11-Connect-Next-Block/content.md

 }
 ```

 Refresh the browser to see a different shape/orientation appear in the Next Block area!
+Our Next Block now **uses Redux/Flux to manage application state!** We also covered working with **systems that manage and merge complex arrays,** and have gotten some more practice with **using functional programming methods like `map`!**

 ![random-next-block](assets/random-next-block.png)